Recovery is just a phone call away.

 Psychotherapy refers to providing mental health therapy services to treat various mental health disorders.
 Sex addiction, like other behavioral addictions, can be treated through psychological measures.
 Psychotherapy works on sex addicts by understanding the complexities of their lives and thought processes.

-A self-help group is a support group with people facing the same challenges, like sex addiction.
-The group members share their coping strategies and motivate each other to prevent relapse.
+Self-help support groups offer valuable resources for individuals facing sex addiction.
+Members share coping strategies and motivate each other to prevent relapse.
 According to a study published in the Sexual Addiction & Compulsivity Journal, self-help groups are a viable and effective treatment option to manage addictive sexual behaviors.

-12-step programs are globally run peer support groups helping both behavioral and substance use addicts.
-Sex Addicts Anonymous (SAA) and Sex and Love Addictions Anonymous (SLAA) are the two 12-step programs for sex addiction.
+12-step programs, such as Sex Addicts Anonymous (SAA) and Sex and Love Addictions Anonymous (SLAA), provide peer support for individuals struggling with sex addiction.
 Dr Catrine Andersson and her colleagues from Malmö University state that the 12-step program is an affordable treatment that takes 3-6 months to work.

-Inpatient treatment programs refer to a live-in healthcare facility providing therapy.
-An in-patient program is beneficial for sex addicts because it involves a holistic approach to treating hypersexuality.
-It takes 30-90 days for an inpatient treatment program to work.
+Inpatient sex addiction treatment programs offer a live-in healthcare environment for individuals with sex addiction.
+These programs adopt a holistic approach to hypersexual treatment, providing comprehensive care.
+It generally takes 30-90 days for an inpatient program to yield significant improvements in managing sex addiction.

-Counseling refers to treating a single problem.
-One-on-one counseling sessions with a therapist can provide the necessary help to the hypersexual individual to get rid of their uncontrollable urges.
-According to the American Psychological Association, it takes 12 sessions to see any improvement.
+Counseling focuses on addressing specific issues related to sex addiction.
+One-on-one sessions with a therapist help hypersexual individuals manage their uncontrollable urges.
+According to the American Psychological Association, it takes 12 sessions to see any improvement

 The withdrawal symptoms of sex addiction are the following.